Picking the Best Summer Schedule for Kids | 8 Free Printables

 Routines are tasks or activities that are done without planning because they recur daily.
 Whereas, a schedule includes activities, tasks, or events that are planned out and typically written down.

-For a stress-free fun summer with kids, I think both are important to have.
-A routine that includes tasks in the same order every day in addition to scheduled activities or events.
+For a stress-free fun summer with kids, I think both are important to have both.
+A routine that includes tasks in the same order every day, in addition to scheduled activities or events.

 There are many different ways you can implement a summer schedule for kids.